ResearchComputing/beiwe_in_utah_pe/README.md

 5,2019-08-01,SUBJECT_5,beiwe.colorado:Dxb7xxbjQSPhH5m7rMqfPz00:lsaj9y7z
 6,2019-08-01,SUBJECT_6,beiwe.colorado:Dxb7xxbjQSPhH5m7rMqfPz00:obqvlqjs
 ```
-You can add new subjects manually as they enroll (I don't know of a way to automate this.
+You can add new subjects manually as they enroll (I don't know of a way to automate this).
 To do so, you can log into [beiwe.colorado.edu](https://beiwe.colorado.edu) and enter the ID's of any new patients under a new SUBJECT number.
 For example, if there is a new participant with id db96lxtc in the TERA_test study (id Dxb7xxbjQSPhH5m7rMqfPz00), you would add the following line:
 ```7,2019-08-01,SUBJECT_7,beiwe.colorado:Dxb7xxbjQSPhH5m7rMqfPz00:db96lxtc```

 * When you are finished, type _CTRL^x_ to save and exit the _nano_ editor.